Are your students working remotely on Exemplars math tasks?

 understand and solve our math tasks.
 This routine is pulled together in the

-Exemplars Problem Solving Procedure.
+Exemplars Problem Solving Process.

 5) Understand the problem.
 Exemplars encourages students to use a reading